-The Office manager and Inclusion Manager have responsibility for the medical profile register at Holy Cross Catholic Academy
+The Inclusion Manager has responsibility for the medical profile register at Holy Cross Catholic Academy.
+The Office manager ensures the Inclusion manager has current information.
+The register is shared with class staff and key staff.

 Holy Cross Catholic Academy ensures that the whole school environment is inclusive and favorable to pupils with medical conditions.
 This includes the physical environment, as well as social, sporting and educational activities